Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 CROSS COUNTRY CHASE TRENDS

-- 15 of 18 Cross Country Chase winners were trained in Ireland, including seven of the last eight.
+- 16 of 19 Cross Country Chase winners were trained in Ireland, including eight of the last nine.

 CROSS COUNTRY CHASE PREDICTIONS